 All officers shall prepare a written report of their work for the annual church business meeting and shall surrender all records in their possession to the church secretary at the close of their term of office to be filed as a permanent record of the work of the church.
 All records are the property of the church and must be kept in the church office.

-Any officer who neglects his or her duties as outlined in the bylaws for a period of three months may be removed from office, at the discretion of the pastor, and another may be appointed by the pastor to serve the un-expired term.
+Any officer who neglects his or her duties as outlined in the bylaws for a period of three months may be removed from office, at the discretion of the Governing Board, and another may be appointed by the Governing Board to serve the un-expired term.

 ARTICLE 6

-CHURCH BUSINESS MEETINGS AND MEETINGS OF THE CHURCH COUNCIL
+CHURCH BUSINESS MEETINGS AND MEETINGS OF THE CHURCH GOVERNING BOARD

 Annual Church Business Meeting

-The annual church business meeting, for the election of officers and the transaction of other business, shall be held on _________________.
+The annual church business meeting, for the election of officers and the transaction of other business, shall be held in ______October___________.
 A quorum shall consist of the eligible members present.
 Public notice of the meeting shall be given from the pulpit for two successive Sundays immediately preceding the meeting.

 The pastor or his designee shall serve as moderator of church business meetings.
-In the temporary absence of the pastor, or if the office of pastor is vacant, the church council chairman or his designee shall serve as moderator.
-In the event of a conflict of interest, the church council may substitute a moderator.
+In the temporary absence of the pastor, or if the office of pastor is vacant, the church Governing Board chairman or his designee shall serve as moderator.
+In the event of a conflict of interest, the church Governing Board may substitute a moderator.

 The moderator shall determine the rules of procedure according to his sense of fairness and common sense, giving all members a reasonable opportunity to be heard on a matter.
 The moderator is the final authority on questions of procedure, and his decision is final and controlling.